-Coach Meredith enters his 5th season as head women’s basketball at Oregon Tech.
-Meredith is entering his 34th season coaching basketball with 28 seasons as a head coach at multiple levels and six seasons as an assistant coach at Santa Clara University, Humboldt State University, Santa Rosa Junior College and College of the Redwoods.
+Coach Meredith is 98-60 at Tech when he enters his 6th season as head women’s basketball for the Owls.
+Meredith is entering his 35th season coaching basketball with 29 seasons as a head coach at multiple levels and 24th coaching women's basketball.
+Meredith spent six seasons as an assistant coach at Santa Clara University, Humboldt State University, Santa Rosa Junior College and College of the Redwoods.
 This is Meredith’s 23rd year coaching women’s basketball.

 Meredith compiled an overall record of 152-47 (76%) at Arcata and Fortuna High Schools.
 His teams dominated Humboldt-Del Norte League play with an overall league record of 48-8 (86%), including 4 league championships and 7 consecutive berths in the North Coast Section playoffs.
 Meredith’s 1996-97 Arcata Tigers won 28 consecutive games, finished the season 28-1 and were ranked #6 in California for all Division 3 schools.
 Many of Meredith’s former players moved on to play at the college level at schools such as Cornell, Wichita State, Sacramento State and New Mexico State.